underlines/awesome-ml/llm-tools.md

 -   [chat-your-data](https://github.com/hwchase17/chat-your-data) Create a ChatGPT like experience over your custom docs using LangChain
 -   [embedchain](https://github.com/embedchain/embedchain) python based framework to create bots using LLMs over datasets, it is built on langchain, openAI Ada embeddings, chatGPT and Chroma
 -   [dataherald](https://github.com/Dataherald/dataherald) a natural language-to-SQL engine built for enterprise-level question answering over structured data.
 It allows you to set up an API from your database that can answer questions in plain English
+-   [databerry](https://github.com/gmpetrov/databerry) create proprietary data stores that can be accessed by GPT

 ### Local LLMs